How Long Does A Furnace Last and When To Get A Replacement

 3. Moisture and Ventilation

 The older the furnace, the more likely it is nearing the end of its useful service life.
-Even with proper maintenance, age will eventually catch up, and you’ll have to replace the entire system.
+Even with proper maintenance, age will eventually catch up.

 2. Increasing Energy Bills